Roderigo Lopes: Trial and execution

 By the early 1590s, Lopes was wealthy and generally respected.
 He owned a comfortable house in Holborn and had his youngest son Anthony enrolled at Winchester College.
 He incurred the fury of one of his former patients, Queen Elizabeth's favourite Robert Devereux, Earl of Essex, when he described to Dom António and the Spanish statesman Antonio Pérez occasions on which he had treated Essex for venereal diseases.
 Learning of this from Pérez, Essex began to assemble evidence implicating Lopes as some sort of fifth columnist in the pay of King Philip II of Spain.
 The Lord High Treasurer Lord Burghley initially thought Essex's allegations against Lopes absurd.
 The Queen herself also rebuked Essex.

 Late in 1593, Essex discovered a secret correspondence between Estevão Ferreira da Gama, one of Dom António's former supporters, and officials in the Spanish Netherlands—and had a messenger, Manuel Luis Tinoco, arrested.
-Lopes' courier Gomez d'Avila, a London-based Portuguese New Christian, was also arrested.
+Lopes's courier Gomez d'Avila, a London-based Portuguese New Christian, was also arrested.
 Both implicated Lopes during interrogation.
 On 28 January 1594 Essex wrote to Anthony Bacon of "a most dangerous and desperate treason", the target of which was Queen Elizabeth: "The executioner should have been Dr Lopus.
 The manner by poison."
 Parallels were drawn with a letter written by Andrada to Burghley in 1591, in which reference was made to a plot whereby the King of Spain would deploy "three Portuguese to kill her Majesty and three more to kill the King of France".
 Tinoco was tortured and Ferreira da Gama threatened with torture until they confessed along the lines Essex suspected; Ferreira da Gama, asked if Lopes might have been willing to poison the Queen, replied in the affirmative.
 Lopes was arrested and held first at Essex House, then the Tower of London.
 He confessed when threatened with torture, but promptly recanted this statement.